 Phishing (pronounced "fishing") refers to fraudulent communication designed to deceive consumers into divulging personal, financial or account information.
 Phishing e-mails continue to be prevalent for individuals and companies.
 Spoofing well-known companies, these e-mails ask consumers to reply, or "click" a link to a fraudulent web page that will ask for personal information, such as their credit card number, identification number or account password.
 These fraudulent e-mails are often difficult to identify but there are some techniques you can use to protect yourself.
 Below are some examples:

 Nearly every commercial e-mail today contains a "link to a website," or website address (URL).
 Links are used by business as a convenience for their customers to help them easily find information the customer is looking for.
 Unfortunately, phisher's also use links to drive customers to "fake" or "spoofed" websites.
 Look for the warning signs outlined above (generic greetings, sense of urgency).
 If you are suspicious of the e-mail, do not click on any links contained in it.
-Instead, go to the website by using your "favorites" if you have it saved, or type the website's URL directly into your browser.
+Instead, go to the website by using your "favourites" if you have it saved, or type the website's URL directly into your browser.

 What Should You Do If You Suspect an E-mail Is a Phishing Attempt?